RedTed8728/Jade-Proxy-Backend/README.md

 You can use Jade by installing it like any other backend.
 By incorporating it into your frontend.

 ### Why I made Jade
 I made Jade for myself, and others, I hate my schools restrictions and I know other do too.
 I made Jade so we can still have fun at school.
-(And so I can get a job as a jr IT helper) SHH
+(And so I can get a job as a jr IT helper) SHH!!
 Jade can help multiple people be free and escape the stress of school.
 Its meant to let people have freedom.